 Since the current functionality is complex and hard to follow, it will take additional time for research and design to implement this properly.

-#4 Updated by Ole Hansen about 3 years ago
+#4 Updated by Ole Hansen over 3 years ago

 A bit of a to-do list:

 - Move histogram init from LoadFile to Init

 - Make THaVhist work with THaFormulas (this is a big one)

 - Add Bob's new THaOutput features to our branch